ivan24004/tp/docs/UserGuide.md

    * `create-group CS Group -cm John Doe -s C++ -s Java` : Creates a group containing John Doe, this group also requires the skill C++.

-   * `suggest-mate CS Group`: suggests a possible courseMate whose skills match some unfulfilled skills in the group `CS Group`
+   * `suggest-mate CS Group`: Suggests a possible courseMate whose skills match some unfulfilled skills in the group `CS Group`.

    * `exit` : Exits the app.